Parent Initiatives in Education funding for school and preschool communities

 Including flyers or pamphlets and information packs for parents.
 Budget at 10c per copy which includes paper and ink.

 For example, morning or afternoon tea for parent and caregiver participants.
 You must include the number and cost per head (maximum $3.50 per head, per break).

-Include the number and age of children, as well as the number of workers and the current hourly rate.
+Include the number and age of children, the number of workers and the current hourly rate.

 Transport for parents and caregivers

-List the languages, translator’s name, the organisation’s name, and the cost per hour.
+List the language/s, interpreter’s name, organisation name and cost per hour.

-List the languages, translator’s name, the organisation’s name, and the cost per word or page.
+List the language/s, translator’s name, the organisation name and cost per word or page.

 What will not be funded

-- Wages or honorariums to any education department employees (excluding OSHC), payments to parents and caregivers.
+- wages, teacher TRT or honorariums to any education department employees (excluding OSHC), payments to parents and caregivers

 - seminars, workshops and information sessions